 Display conceptually grouped information.
 Both table view styles allow you to provide context by supplying header and footer views between sections of information.

-In iOS 6.0 and later, you can use a header-footer view—that is, an instance of
+You can also use a header-footer view—that is, an instance of

 UITableViewHeaderFooterView—to display text or a custom view in a header or footer.
 To learn how to use a header-footer view in your code, see UITableViewHeaderFooterView Class Reference.